It’s Winter as I write this post, and I could REALLY use a sunny vacation.

 What language is spoken in Puerto Rico?

-Although I am fluent in Spanish, I think it is very easy to get by in Puerto Rico without knowing how to speak Spanish.
+Although I am fluent in Spanish, I think it is very easy to get by in Puerto Rico without knowing how to speak it.

 Can you drive in Puerto Rico with a US license?